Version of 27 Nov 2025

 1946, School Hockey team.
 Our very earliest School sports team photo, and a very happy-looking team, too.
 This was kindly provided by Audrey Barlow, who was at the School 1942-46.
 Judging by Audrey's lucid communications, I wouldn't be surprised if she's still playing hockey !
 She added a few names, too.

 1947.
 This is the 1st XI cricket team in 1947.
-The photo is kindly provided by Chris Isherwood, son of Ian Isherwood (coloured dot) who was at school 1941-48.
-Ian Isherwood became a very distinguished medical scientist, as noted in the section "Stories of Former Pupils/Teachers".
+The photo is kindly provided by Chris Isherwood, son of Ian Isherwood (#3) who was at school 1941-48 and is noted in the section "Stories of Former Pupils/Teachers".
+Derek Darlington is 9, Les Stewart 11.